SHRADHA-YEWALE/Spring-batch-pagination-with-JdbcPagingItemReader/README.md

 # JdbcPagingItemReader
-Retrieve database records using JdbcPagingItemReader in a paging fashion.
+It retrieves database records in a paging fashion.

 In this post we will understand how to read the input data of batch job by using JdbcPagingItemReader.
 It significantly reduces the result set fetching time.
 Let's have a look with following example to read student records from 'STUDENTS' table using pagination.